ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 This post details the debugging process I went through for the new implementation of DQN in energy_py.
 The experiments ran in this post were on the dev branch at [this commit](https://github.com/ADGEfficiency/energy_py/tree/46fd1bf36f744918c962539eb8a84df96102d930).

 ![]({{ "/assets/debug_dqn/graph.png"}})
-**the agent graph shown in Tensorboard**

 By the end of this work the energy_py repo has reached over 500 commits!
 ![]({{ "/assets/debug_dqn/commits.png"}})

-The work was done using the energy_py wrapper around the Open AI gym **CartPole-v0** environment.
+The work was done using [the energy_py wrapper](https://github.com/ADGEfficiency/energy_py/blob/master/energy_py/envs/register.py) around the Open AI gym **CartPole-v0** environment.
 CartPole is an environment I am familiar with and use to prove that an agent can learn a well formed reinforcement learning problem.

-The ideas behind documenting this debug process come from the blog post [Lessons Learned Reproducing a Deep Reinforcement Learning Paper](http://amid.fish/reproducing-deep-rl).
-This excellent post recommends keeping a detailed log of your debugging and also taking the time to form hypotheses about what might be wrong.
+The idea of documenting this debug process comes from [Lessons Learned Reproducing a Deep Reinforcement Learning Paper](http://amid.fish/reproducing-deep-rl).
+This post recommends keeping a detailed log of your debugging and also taking the time to form hypotheses about what might be wrong.
+This is because of the long lead time between cause and effect for reinforcement learning experiments.

 This post shows the logic behind a successful debugging, the kinds of silly errors that can easily be made and to show how CartPole often performs using DQN.
+It then starts the hyperparameter tuning process, which is continued in the second post, (DDQN tuning using Open AI gym CartPole)[

 This is the third iteration of DQN that I've built - this one was significantly influenced by the [Open AI baselines implementation of DQN](https://github.com/openai/baselines/tree/master/baselines/deepq).